ovimihai/airflow-cert-dag-authoring/notes/1_the_basics.md

 ## DAG Scheduling 101
 ### Important parameters
-- start_date - Date at whtich tasks start being scheduled
+- start_date - Date at which tasks start being scheduled
 - schedule_interval - interval of time from the min(start_date) as which the DAG is triggered
 - "The DAG [X] starts being scheduled from the start_date and will be triggered **after** every schedule_interval"